IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 {: #tab-prefixes title="Prefixes and Corresponding YANG Modules"}

 RFC Editor Note:
-Please replace WWWW and XXXX with the RFC number assigned to this document.
+Please replace XXXX with the RFC number assigned to this document.
 Please replace YYYY with the RFC number assigned to {{?I-D.ietf-teas-rfc8776-update}}.
 Please replace ZZZZ with the RFC number assigned to {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
 Please remove this note.